MatinDevsHere/Elytra/README.md

 - **Asynchronous Networking:** Uses Tokio for non-blocking I/O.
 - **Packet Protocol:** Implements Minecraft-like packets including handshake and status response packets.

+## Why 1.16.5?
+Because 1.8.9 is too old, and newer versions suck.

 ## State of the project

 `undefined`.
 Elytra is so new that it even doesn't have a status yet.
 There's no way you can use it currently for